 Analytics Lab PhD Scholarships

-Architectural design and engineering businesses are major creators and users of building and infrastructure-related data.
+Architectural design, engineering, and construction businesses are major creators and users of building and infrastructure-related data.
 This data is embedded in multi-dimensional digital files and models of buildings (including 3D forms, 4D timelines, 5D scheduling).
-The Analytics Lab develops methods for harvesting and leveraging the data that architectural design and engineering businesses use and create.
+The Analytics Lab develops methods for harvesting and leveraging the data that architectural design, engineering, and construction businesses use and create.
 Big data analysis will be used to extrapolate future patterns of scenarios, providing a basis for developing new knowledge and models (replacing ‘conventional’ materials with composites, for example).
 Both approaches are underpinned by cybersecurity provisions for file exchange between digital twins and digital fabrication.

-Desired disciplinary backgrounds include: data science, computer science, data analytics, business strategy, architecture, engineering, computational design.
+Desired disciplinary backgrounds include: data science, computer science, data analytics, business strategy, architecture, engineering, construction management, computational design.

 Analytics Topic 1